himanzar/pycalculate/README.md

-# What is Py Calculator?
+# What is PyCalculate?
-PyCalculator is a Python calculator.
+PyCalculate is a Python Calculate.
-# Why PyCalculator?
+# Why PyCalculate?
-PyCalculator is cleaner and designed with more features.
+PyCalculate is cleaner and designed with more features.
-# Who are the creators of PyCalculator?
+# Who are the creators of PyCalculate?
 ...